sounishnath003/gossip-raft-consensus-keystore/README.md

 The system uses a gossip protocol to ensure eventual consistency across all nodes.
 Each node periodically selects a random peer and shares its current state.
 When a node receives a gossip message, it merges the received state with its own using a "last-write-wins" strategy.
 This mechanism allows information to propagate through the cluster, ensuring that all nodes eventually converge to a consistent view of the data.

+### Thread-Safe and Concurrent Design

+1.  **Core Key-Value Store:** The central data store (`Store` struct in `main.go`) is designed to be thread-safe.
+It uses a `sync.RWMutex`, which is the correct synchronization primitive for a data structure that has both reads and writes.
+This ensures that:
+    *   Multiple goroutines can safely read data concurrently (`Get` method).
+    *   Only one goroutine can write data at a time, preventing data corruption (`Put` method).

+2.  **Concurrent Goroutines for High Load:** The application effectively uses goroutines to handle concurrent operations:
+    *   **gRPC Server:** The main gRPC server runs in its own goroutine.
+The gRPC framework itself is designed for high performance and handles each incoming client request in a separate goroutine, allowing the server to manage many simultaneous connections.
+    *   **Gossip Protocol:** The gossiping mechanism runs in a dedicated background goroutine (`startGossip` in `main.go`), periodically communicating with other nodes without blocking the main application flow.
+    *   **Raft Consensus:** The project uses the `hashicorp/raft` library, a mature and battle-tested implementation of the Raft consensus algorithm.
+This library is inherently concurrent and designed to manage a distributed state machine in a fault-tolerant way.

 ## How to Run

 ### Prerequisites